 \subsection{Does this adaptivity translate to efficiency gains?}

 The practical efficiency gains of adaptively controlling the approximation error depend on multiple factors.
-First, the efficiency of the QR algorithm depends heavily on the relative cost of a single QR iteration versus an eigendecomposition, as well as the convergence rate of the QR algorithm, specifically, the number of iterations required to reach a given threshold $\tau$.
-Second, evaluating the criterion adds a constant, albeit small, overhead, independent of the actual frequency of eigendecompositions.
+First, the efficiency of the QR algorithm is determined by how its computational cost compares to a standard eigendecomposition, which in turn depends on both the cost of each QR iteration and the total number of iterations needed to satisfy the threshold $\tau$.
+Second, evaluating the criterion adds a small constant overhead independent of the actual frequency of eigendecompositions.

-Interestingly, we found that choosing a smaller maximum number of iterations $I < 10$ in the QR algorithm leads to drastic slowdown in wall-clock time since the total number of QR iterations is larger than the case where we run with a larger budget of $I \geq 10$ maximum iterations.
-However, even with a larger number of maximum iterations, the QR algorithm wound up slightly more expensive than computing eigendecompositions with \texttt{torch.linalg.eigh} (short: \texttt{eigh}) whenever \Cref{eq:criterion} does not hold.
+Interestingly, we found that setting a smaller maximum number of QR iterations ($I < 10$) per step results in a significant slowdown in wall-clock time, as the total number of QR iterations accumulated over all training steps is higher than when using a larger maximum ($I \geq 10$).
+However, even with a larger number of maximum iterations, the QR algorithm was slightly more expensive than computing eigendecompositions with \texttt{torch.linalg.eigh} (shortened as \texttt{eigh}) whenever \Cref{eq:criterion} does not hold.
 The default configuration of SOAP, which computes a single step of the warm-started simultaneous iteration every 10 steps, was also slightly slower in wall-clock time compared to adaptively computing eigendecompositions and reaches a worse final loss.
-This result conflicts with the observation in Figure 7 in \citet{vyas2025soap} that the SOAP setting matches \texttt{eigh} when using the same fixed frequency -- likely due to the considered language modeling task.
-See \Cref{fig:adaptive-eigenbasis} (left).
+This result conflicts with the observation in Figure 7 in \citet{vyas2025soap}, which may be due to differences in the types of workloads considered; see \Cref{fig:adaptive-eigenbasis} (left).

-Therefore, we focus on leveraging the criterion for deciding when to call \texttt{eigh}.
-To potentially bound the total possible number of eigendecompositions performed over the course of training, we evaluate the criterion at a fixed frequency $F$ as opposed to every step.
-We ablate different choices of the choice of $F$ and $\tau$ in \Cref{fig:adaptive-eigenbasis} (right).
+Because of this result, we primarily leverage the criterion for determining the frequency of calling \texttt{eigh}.
+To further bound the total possible number of eigendecompositions performed over the course of training, we evaluate the criterion at a fixed frequency $F$ as opposed to every step.
+We ablate different choices of $F$ and $\tau$ in \Cref{fig:adaptive-eigenbasis} (right).
 We compare against the baseline setting of the winning AlgoPerf submission, which re-computes the eigendecomposition of all factor matrices every $100$ steps on the Imagewoof ViT problem.
 We observe that this setting without adaptivity requires $20\%$ more wall-clock time compared to an adaptive setting ($\tau=0.1$, $F=50$).

 To test whether the results generalize to other problems, we consider a subset of the AlgoPerf workloads and compare the winning Shampoo submission with Adam grafting to: (1) EShampoo with the same fixed eigenbasis computation frequency of $F=100$; and (2) EShampoo with $\tau = 0.1$ and $F = 50$; see \Cref{tab:algoperf-results}.
 First, as predicted by \Cref{sec:grafting}, EShampoo with the fixed eigenbasis update frequency matches or outperforms Shampoo with Adam grafting in steps and wall-clock time, using the same hyperparameters.
 Second, using the adaptive criterion with $\tau=0.1$ and $F = 50$ matches the fixed frequency $F=100$ for the FastMRI and OGBG workloads, and does slightly worse for ImageNet ViT.
 We also present results with other fixed and adaptive frequencies in \Cref{app:additional-experiments}, \Cref{tab:full-algoperf-results}.
 Overall, we find that the performance on the considered problems is quite robust to the eigenbasis computation frequency (\cf \Cref{app:additional-experiments}, \Cref{tab:full-algoperf-results}).
 We expect that when Shampoo's convergence benefits from more frequent eigenbasis updates, adaptively determining the frequency can result in higher efficiency.